-The Re-entry Initiative focused on providing the Court with a comprehensive, individualized plan to transition each youth within the juvenile justice system back into the community.
-Court system personnel recognized that a successful reentry plan is created through the collaboration of, not only the community stakeholders, but also, the youth and family, and that the re-entry plan must begin the day the youth is committed to the ODYS.
+Lori Moore, Muskingum County Adult and Child Protective Service, Director of Social Service and family, and that the re-entry plan must begin the day the youth is committed to the ODYS.
 With the collaborative efforts of all involved, a holistic approach has been designed and implemented to develop a transitional plan which incorporates community protection as well as the juvenile's competency and accountability through counseling services, routine surveillance checks, employment preparation and education monitoring.